iainjmitchell/iainjmitchell.github.io/_posts/2020-09-28-job-titles-causal-loop.markdown

 description: My law of Job Title Diffusion in a causal loop diagram with intervention!
 ---

 In my [previous post](/blog/law-of-job-title-diffusion) I covered the phenomenon of **Job Title Diffusion**.
-That is the impact of a variety of Rob Titles can have on a organisation.
+That is the impact of a variety of job titles can have on a organisation.

 Recently, I've had to examine this in more detail and found that a **Causal Loop Diagram** really helped to illustrate and understand the problem (see [this post](/blog/ability-to-cope) for more details about Causal Loop Diagrams).
 What I ended up with is the diagram below.